PrismLauncher/prismlauncher.org/src/news/newmaintainers.md

 Quote in news: [Discord](https://discordapp.com/channels/923671181020766230/923672379144671263/939731859431100416), [Element](https://matrix.to/#/!oOkwnJBCfVOMgEOp:polymc.org/$yGu0hoOB36_bSVPnV8msXAHl7or12JHch7axAoCe-RY?via=polymc.org&via=swirl.funny.cl&via=matrix.org)

-Swirl contributed a lot to PolyMC and is an incredibly talented programmer.
+Swirl contributed a lot to PolyMC and we hope to see more contributions in the future.
-They will be missed and we hope to keep PolyMC always active and healthy.

 In lighter news, congratulations to our new Core Team consisting of:
 - LennyMcLennington